Mexicans spooked by repeat rumble on anniversary of 1985 quake

 “It’s almost like working with someone who was in Manhattan during the events of September 11.
 It’s almost a question I ask automatically: Where were you that day?” she said.

-Maria del Carmen Herrera, a 60-year-old resident of the Juarez neighborhood who survived the 1985 quake, said she was struck by a premonition during the earthquake drill on Tuesday morning.
+Maria del Carmen Herrera, a 60-year-old resident of the Juarez neighbourhood who survived the 1985 quake, said she was struck by a premonition during the earthquake drill on Tuesday morning.

 “I was afraid.
 I thought, it’s going to shake,” she said.
 “Those of us who survived 1985, we’re left marked forever.”